fbnlsr/my-website/src/en/projects/notadoo.md

   **Notadoo** is a platform for notaries and their clients that help them digitize their workflow.
 ---

 This was a huge project which kept me busy for a good part of 2019.
 The platform is built around a **Symfony-based API**.
-On top of that lies a front-end built using **VueJS** which is then fed by the API.
+On top of that lies a front-end built using **Vue.js** which is then fed by the API.

 The platform offers the users the possibility to create and manage projects.
 The projects make use of multi-step forms that are saved in real-time, and the users are able to send documents (PDFs, DOCs, etc...) to the API, which in turn stores them on a disk.
 Users also have the ability to automatically generate and save PDFs related to their forms, thanks to the use of **Snappy** and **wkhtmltopdf**.